A lesson in packing lightly.

 Fortunately, I don’t require any ongoing medication, however, I realise this is not the case for many.
 Items such as prescriptions, antibiotics and feminine products must be forward planned into resupply boxes.

-My compact cooking setup included a pot, bowl/lid/mug, knife/fork/spoon and everything I needed to connect and cook with camp fuel combined in a handy pouch.
-I finished with several half-full canisters, but, better safe than sorry.
+My compact cooking setup included a pot, a bowl/lid/mug, a knife/fork/spoon and everything I needed to cook with combined in one handy pouch.
+Regrettably, I finished with several half-full canisters, but, better safe than sorry.

 While I didn’t use all of my first aid items, I’m glad I had them on standby.
 Bugs bites, blisters, burns, cuts, scrapes and irritable inner-leg chafes are all part and parcel of the trail adventure.